t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="hx"></a>
-*Q: How do I get DoxBox Explorer to display filename extensions for all files?*
+*Q: How do I get LibreCrypt Explorer to display filename extensions for all files?*

 *A:*
-Like MS Windows Explorer, DoxBox Explorer defaults to hiding filename extensions for "known file types".
+Like MS Windows Explorer, LibreCrypt Explorer defaults to hiding filename extensions for "known file types".

-To configure DoxBox Explorer to display filename extensions for **all** files, please set your options as follows:
+To configure LibreCrypt Explorer to display filename extensions for **all** files, please set your options as follows:

 * Select the "View | Options..." menu-item.
 * Select the "Advanced" tab